nick42d/youtui/README.md

 1. Setup the oauth token in the default configuration directory by running `youtui setup-oauth` and following the instructions.
 ### Other Setup
 1. If music downloads always return an error, you are able to supply a PO Token by saving it to the file `po_token.txt` into your local youtui config directory.
 For more information on PO Tokens and how to obtain them, see [here](https://github.com/yt-dlp/yt-dlp/wiki/Extractors#po-token-guide).
+1. Configurable keybinds can be supplied as part of your `config.toml`.
+Example `config.toml`s have been provided in the `./youtui/config/` directory.
+Please note, the config file format is currently unstable and could break between releases.

 ## Dependencies note
 ### General